lewhunt/divz/README.md

 ## Support

-I hope this has given you a good intro to the component and you can get some use out of it for your own projects...
+I hope this has given a good intro to the component and you get some use out of it for your own projects!

-💬 Fire over a comment if you have any feedback, requests or issues 🐛
+[💬 Fire over a comment](https://github.com/lewhunt/divz/issues) if you have any feedback, requests or issues 🐛

-⭐ Hit me with a Github star if you like the component and please share it 🙏
+[⭐ Give it a star](https://github.com/lewhunt/divz) if you like the component or want to bookmark it 🙏

 <br/>
 <br/>